system76/docs/_articles/password.md

 layout: article
 title: Password - Change Your Password
 description: >
     Forgot your main password?
 Locked out of your computer?
 Need to change your encryption passphrase?
-Follow these instructions to change your both!
+Follow these instructions to change both!
 keywords:
   - password
   - reset